Aug 11, 2014

 Belita and Foster have a cozy chemistry, with just enough electricity to give their scenes together a pleasant tension.
 Saxon may have his qualms, but he's hooked on Laura and he can't help caring for her, even as he fears her.

 Belita is worthy of the attention.
 She has screen presence that neuters the need for great acting.
 The woman was blessed with the sort of magnetism that can't be taught.
-She carries herself like an heiress who has lost her inheritance, wistful, but aware that she is slumming.
+She carries herself like an heiress who has lost her inheritance, wistful, and aware that she is slumming.

 With her long, swoopy hair and fairy princess features, the skating star looks a lot like fellow noir beauty Veronica Lake, but her glamour is more understated.
 There's a fragile melancholy about her.